- ADULT CLASS SCHEDULE

 FREE TRIAL CLASS

-If you'd like to sit in on a class just to see what it's like, please contact us and we will arrange for you to do so.
+If you'd like to sit in on a class just to see what it's like, Please contact us (info [at] lenguarica.org) and we will arrange for you to do so.

 ADULT COURSE OBJECTIVES